-Root Causes to be Addressed Teacher/classroom discipline management professional development sessions are needed

-for induction level or struggling teachers.
+Root Causes to be Addressed More recognition and celebrations in the classroom/school for attendance matters.
+Teacher/classroom support and professional development sessions are needed for induction level or struggling teachers.

-More recognition and celebrations in the classroom/school for appropriate behaviors.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs School and District Effectiveness

-School Improvement Plan 2023 - 2024
+School Improvement Plan 2024 - 2025